“Abolition is a theory of change, it’s a theory of social life. It’s about making things.” — Ruth Wilson Gilmore, “Prisons and Class Warfare”

 Written during her incarceration for involvement in Black liberation struggles, Davis discusses the function of the criminal justice and prison system in suppressing dissent and upholding the existing socio-economic structure.
 The broader socio-economic structure compels marginalized people to violate laws, as these laws “directly or indirectly buttress our oppression.”

 An anarchist assessment of police violence as the catalyst for major uprisings around the world: from the U.S., Brazil, Egypt, Greece and more.
-“For the only possible way out of this mess is to develop the ability to wield power on our own terms, horizontally and autonomously, stripping the police of legitimacy and shattering the illusion that they are invincible.”
+They argue: “For the only possible way out of this mess is to develop the ability to wield power on our own terms, horizontally and autonomously, stripping the police of legitimacy and shattering the illusion that [the police] are invincible.”

 Whitehouse provides a historical account of the modern police in the U.K. and the U.S. The modern police was invented by capitalism’s ruling elites in response to defiant crowds who challenged the status quo.
 The police, unlike the army, were trained not to kill, but instead to intimidate and discipline society’s workforce.
 In this framing, “the streets” aren’t just an outdoor space for leisure and entertainment, but become a space for politics.